Balázs Bese

-Balázs Bese (born 22 January 1999) is a Hungarian football player.
-He plays for Szentlőrinc.
+Balázs Bese (born 22 January 1999) is a Hungarian football player who plays as a goalkeeper for Tatabánya on loan from Nyíregyháza.

 Club career

 He made his NB I debut for Budafok on 27 February 2021 in a game against Kisvárda.

 On 30 July 2022, Bese signed with Szentlőrinc.

 International career

 Bese represented Hungary at the 2021 UEFA European Under-21 Championship.
 Hungary lost all three group games and was eliminated, with Bese allowing 11 goals.